eag1ex/trello-angular/readme.md

 * Not a complete project
 * View card and edit view are the same form
 * Not tested for mobile
 * You need to setup your own SMTP to use and test ./nodemailer/
+* Go to ./nodemailer/server.js > update your SMTP settings!
 ***

 ###### To be completed ?